WilliamLi0623/cs246e-notes/Notes/problem_36.md

 Note: if `SpecialBox` is a subclass of `Box`, then `SpecialBox` has no relation to `Logger<Box, int>`, nor is there any relationship between `Logger<SpecialBox, int>`, `Logger<Box, int>`.

-But with CRTP, `SpecialBox` is a subtype of `Logger<Box, int>`
+With the CRTP solution, `SpecialBox` is a subtype of `Logger<Box, int>`
-- Can specialize behaviour of virtual functions
+- Can specialize behaviour of virtual functions.

 ---
 [Polymorphic Cloning <<](./problem_31.md) | [**Home**](../README.md) | [>> Generalize the Visitor Pattern!
 Part 2!](./problem_33.md)